 Sean Byrne advises new and experienced fund sponsors on structuring and marketing their funds to investors.
-He and the other members of the firm's Private Investment Fund Group have offered clients fund structures to accommodate legal, regulatory, and tax needs of individual, corporate, pension plan, nonprofit, non-U.S., and sovereign wealth fund investors.
+He and the other members of the firm's Private Funds Group have offered clients fund structures to accommodate legal, regulatory, and tax needs of individual, corporate, pension plan, nonprofit, non-U.S., and sovereign wealth fund investors.
 Mr. Byrne has experience working with private equity, venture capital, hedge, and real estate funds and has helped fund sponsors build investment platforms in highly regulated but attractive industries, such as distressed and community banks.

 Mr. Byrne often counsels fund sponsors on:

 For his institutional investor clients, Mr. Byrne provides perspective on business and legal points, negotiates side letter terms and pre-closing amendments to fund documents, and attends to post-closing tasks such as advising on proposed amendments to fund agreements and advising on disclosure obligations under public records acts and open meeting acts.

 Mr. Byrne graduated from the Georgetown University Law Center in 2007, where Prof. Marty Ginsburg noted that his performance in “Structuring Venture Capital, Private Equity, and Entrepreneurial Transactions” gave him “every reason to be extremely pleased.”
 He earned his B.A. in cognitive science in 2003 from the University of California, Berkeley, where he served as a University Cannoneer.

 Sean Byrne was named a 2009 and 2013 “Rising Star” by Northern California Super Lawyers, an honor recognizing the top up-and-coming attorneys in the state who have attained a high degree of peer recognition and professional achievement.